 Commercial casinos have been given the go-ahead to reopen but tribal properties are case-by-case.

 Properties are owned and operated by the Poarch Band of Creek Indians.

 - Wind Creek Casino and Hotel Montgomery

-Several Arizona casinos intend to reopen to the public May 15 with new sanitation and social distancing measures in place.
+Several Arizona casinos reopened to the public May 15 with new sanitation and social distancing measures in place.

 Five properties have announced plans to open their doors with limited facilities and new health guidelines: